top of page

 Screenshot 2024-04-27 at 7.27.31 AM.png

 Michael Cox came up with more vintage photos of Citroëns in the Boston area.
 In 1979, he snapped a few photos of a DS convertible that he found parked on a Boston street.
-The location is near the intersection of State Street and Commercial Street.
-The area has had extensive redevelopment, but the Google Street View snapshot below is close.
-The building with the columns behind the DS is called Customs House Tower.
+The location is near 2, S. Market Street.
+The area has had extensive redevelopment, but the Google Street View snapshot below is very close to where the car was parked.
+The red brick Mercantile building in the background is the best reference.

 The DS could be a 1968 or 1969 based on the dashboard and lighting, but Michael indicated that it is a 1968 Canadian model, which explains the European lighting (Canadian DS's had European lighting for a few years in this era).
 I wondered if the car still exists and Michael indicated that it is still in the Boston area!
 Also, if you look closely, you can see Michael's DS sedan in the background of the first photo.